com-480-data-visualization/VHXplore/README.md

 <b>Milestone 1:</b> Proposal <br>

+Here you can find our project proposal: [link](/Milestones/milestone1/Milestone1.md)

+It contains Milestone1.md
-In the folder [milestones](/Milestones), the [proposal](/Milestones/milestone1/Milestone1.md) can be found in its markdown version together with a [Jupiter Notebook](/Milestones/milestone1/exploratory_analysis-milestone-1.ipynb) containing the pre-processing scripts.
+can be found alongside a [Jupiter Notebook](/Milestones/milestone1/EDA.ipynb) containing our EDA